“Theatre doesn’t last. Only in people’s memories and in their hearts. But that’s life. Beauty and sadness. And that is why theatre is life.”

 From there, I stepped up a level and became an investor in the multiple award-winning musical phenomenon “Come From Away”, which now boasts five productions (Broadway, Toronto, a North American Tour in its second year, London and Australia).
 What pure joy to be associated with this production, its creative team, production team, actors, many of whom I consider friends, co-producers, other investors, and most of the people portrayed in the show.

-In 2019, I stepped up another level, and was honored to become a co-producer of the Drama Desk Award winning and Tony Award nominated play “The Inheritance” by Matthew Lopez.
+In 2019, I stepped up another level, and was honored to become a co-producer of the Tony Award® and Drama Desk Award winning play “The Inheritance” by Matthew Lopez.

 As with many people who become involved with theater productions, this short career and the successful productions with which I have been fortunate to be associated have motivated me to continue to strive to seek important and entertaining theater to bring to stage.